RhodesPeter/request-module-workshop/README.md

-# Request module - morning challenge
+# Request module morning challenge - FAC10
+This week in your project you will be making API calls from the backend.
+In the past few weeks you have been making API calls from the client side with the XMLHttpRequest() object and it's methods.
+Now that you are in the backend we would like you to use the [Request module](https://www.npmjs.com/package/request.
+This workshop is intended to familiarize you with this module.

-Time Required: 1 hour
+### Time Required: 1 hour
+  - 50 mins to complete the challenge in pairs
+  - 10 minutes to regroup and talk over the solution

+### Learning outcome
+To become familiar with the Request module and the Node core [http module](https://nodejs.org/api/http.html).

 ### What is the Node request module?

-The [request module](https://github.com/request/request) helps to make HTTP requests as simple as possible.
-The module preforms a similar task to the Node http and https core module but it makes the process much simpler.
+The request module helps to make HTTP requests as simple as possible and it is built around the Node HTTP core module.
 [Here](http://stackabuse.com/the-node-js-request-module/) is a brilliant article on the request module.

-### What is a HTTP request?

-HTTP (Hypertext Transfer Protocol) requests are used whenever you want to fetch a file from a server, this could be any information on a database.
-HTTP is a request/response protocol, which means your computer sends a request for some data from a server (GET request) and will receive some data in response.

 ### When would I need to use the request module?
 Example 1 - I would like to GET my profile-photo.png from the database to display on my homepage.

 Example 2 - I would like to use the request module to make a HTTP request to the [TFL API](https://api.tfl.gov.uk/), to find out which busses go between London Brige and Bethnal Green.

-# Your challenge
+### Your challenge
 Build the Node request module from scratch.

-The request module simple creates a wrapper around the Node core http and https modules.
-Your task it to create this wrapper into a function called request.
-Your function will use the http module and specifically the http.get method.
-(THIS ALL NEEDS FACT CHECKING!)
+The request module simple creates a wrapper around the Node core http module.
+Your task it to create your own request function that performs in the same way as the request module used in the app.js file in this repo.

-1. Create a node server
-2. Build a function called request that has two method:

-   - GET <br>
-   This method should return some data (html, an image, JSON Object) from a website and display it in your browser.
-   Your request method should take an object as an argument with 3 properties: url, method and payload (optional).

-   - POST <br>
-   This method should...

-NOTES
-- You need to highlight the idea that thought needs to go into using technology that has lots of dependancies.
-The request module has XXX number of dependancies.
-This makes your code vulnerable.
-- Stretch goal - make a wrapper around https (as opposed to http).
+### Start here!
+1) Clone this repo
+2) Run the app.js file in your command line with the command `node app.js`
+3) Open app.js and follow the instructions to create your own request function